25 Free Indoor Places to Play in Indianapolis (and Nearby)

 Tree-themed indoor play structure at The Treehouse at Plainfield Christian Church in Plainfield, Indiana

 Hours: Vary by month.
-Check this month’s schedule.
+Check the Playzone calendar before visiting.

 The Center at Northview Church

-indoor playground at The Center at Northview Church
+Indoor playground and playscape at The Center at Northview Church in Danville, Indiana

 Fishers Community Center Indoor Playground